chris-barry/darkweb-everywhere/README.md

 This plugin is not up to date.
 Also with the coming mandatory extension signing in Firefox 42, this plugin can be consider finished. :(

-If you still want the rules, they can be found by running this command:
+If you still want the rules, they can be found in the `rules/` directory.

-	ls src/chrome/content/rules/{onion,eepsite}-*
+This is also where we will be adding any new HTTPS-Everywhere rulesets.

 Maybe one day these rules can be shipped with the tor browser bundle *wink* *wink*.